 Reports will be due within the first 6 months of the end of the full financial year, one year after January 2019:

 - For entities with a 30 June reporting year the reports will be due on 31 December 2020 or

 - For entities with a calendar reporting year the reports will be due on 30 June 2021.

 Joint statements may be given on behalf of one or more related reporting entities.

 Whether or not you need to prepare a MSS, it would be beneficial to develop a Modern Slavery compliance policy or plan, to arrange relevant training sessions and to ensure that clauses are added to existing contracts to ensure compliance throughout your supply chain.

 Cowell Clarke will be happy to assist clients with preparing Modern Anti-Slavery policies, updating current policies to comply with the new regime, and preparing new clauses for template contracts.

-Please contact our Corporate Team if you would like to discuss.
+Please contact us if you would like to discuss.

 This publication has been prepared for general guidance on matters of interest only and does not constitute professional legal advice.
 You should not act upon the information contained in this publication without obtaining specific professional legal advice.
 No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this publication and to the extent permitted by law, Cowell Clarke does not accept or assume any liability, responsibility or duty of care for any consequences of you or anyone else acting or refraining to act in relation on the information contained in this publication or for any decision based on it.